Cloud-SPAN/CloudSPAN-handbook/docs/03-Contributing-Guide.md

 ☁️ an experienced Cloud user\
 😵 a little bewildered by the Cloud\

-then the Cloud-SPAN community is for you!
+...then the Cloud-SPAN community is for you!

 There are lots of ways to contribute and we welcome all of them!
 Contributing, and joining our community, doesn't have to mean writing technical code.